Make Your Kitchen More Spacious with These Tips

 For many of us, kitchens can be the most important room in a house but they’re often smaller than what we would like them to be.
 It’s easy to compromise on the size of the kitchen thinking you’re only going to cook there and do the actual eating part in the lounge room.

-Many modern homes and apartments have solved the space issue by constructing open kitchens that merge with the rest of the house.
+Many modern homes and apartments have solved the space issue by constructing open kitchens.
 However, those of you who have a more enclosed kitchen space might be feeling a little claustrophobic working in there.

 Here are some simple tips to help make your tiny kitchen look bigger.